spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

 The `given` and `assertRecorded` methods can accept a single event instances or an array with event instances. `assertNotRecorded` can also accept an array of class names.

+When you'd like to assert that only a specific event is recorded, you can use the `assertEventRecorded` method.

 If you don't expect any events to be recorded you can use `assertNothingRecorded`.

 ## Disabling dispatching events